silverwind/droppy/README.md

 Returns `function onRequest(req, res)`.
 All arguments are optional.

 ### Proxying
-droppy canbe ran behind a reverse proxy as long as WebSockets are passing through.
+droppy can run behind a reverse proxy as long as WebSockets are passing through.
 For examples of an fitting nginx configuration, see the guides for [debian](https://github.com/silverwind/droppy/wiki/Debian-Installation) or [systemd](https://github.com/silverwind/droppy/wiki/Systemd-Installation).

 ### wget
 For correct filenames of shared links, use `--content-disposition` or add the following to `~/.wgetrc`: